How to Check if a Website Is Secure: A 10-Minute Audit

 A reasonable cadence:

 If repeating manual checks sounds like the kind of thing you will do twice and then forget, that instinct is correct for most people.
-Automated monitoring exists precisely because humans do not re-run checklists, and continuous checks catch the drift on the day it happens instead of the month after.
+Automated monitoring exists precisely because humans do not re-run checklists.

 For a vendor's site, passive checks are as far as you can ethically go.
 Combine the scorecard with direct questions: where is data stored, is there a security page, how are incidents disclosed?
 A vendor that fails the ten-minute basics is answering those questions for you.